Medically reviewed by Drugs.com. Last updated on Apr 17, 2023.

 Monitoring of blood levels has increased the efficacy and safety of anticonvulsants (see PRECAUTIONS, Laboratory Tests).
 Dosage should be adjusted to the needs of the individual patients.
 A low initial daily dosage with gradual increase is advised.
 As soon as adequate control is achieved, the dosage may be reduced very gradually to the minimum effective level.
-The Carbatrol capsules may be opened and the beads sprinkled over food, such as a teaspoon of applesauce or other similar food products if this method of administration is preferred.
-Carbatrol capsules or their contents should not be crushed or chewed.
-Carbatrol can be taken with or without meals.
+Carbatrol may be taken with or without food.
+Carbatrol capsules may be swallowed whole or may be opened and all the beads sprinkled on a teaspoon of soft food such as applesauce.
+Make sure all of the food and medicine mixture is swallowed.
+Do not crush or chew Carbatrol capsules or the sprinkled beads.

 Epilepsy (see INDICATIONS AND USAGE)